 - the accused was discharged without conviction

 - the court proceedings were dismissed

 Both misdemeanor and felony convictions can be expunged.
-But the nature and form of relief available for these convictions varies according to the criminal charges and sentences ordered by courts.
-In general, courts will not allow petition for felony expungement for a person convicted of serious felony convictions.
-The convictions that are typically not eligible for expungement are:
+But the nature and form of relief available for these convictions vary according to the criminal charges and sentences ordered by courts.
+In general, courts will not allow a petition for felony expungement for a person convicted of serious felony convictions.
+The crimes that can't be expunged: